How do we determine how City funds are spent?

 2017-MAY-01 - 2017 - 2021 Financial Plan Budget Bylaw Amendment and 2017 Property Taxes Bylaw adopted by Council.
 Referred to as the Annual 2017 - 2021 Financial Plan.

 Distinguished Budget Presentation Award

-The City of Nanaimo has received the Distinguished Budget Presentation Award for the past two years.
-This is the highest form of recognition in governmental budgeting and represents "best practices" in the field.
+The City of Nanaimo has received the Distinguished Budget Presentation Award for the past three years.
+This is the highest form of recognition in government budgeting and represents "best practices" in the field.